SiloCityLabs/blog/content/post/2018/2018-08-30-3d-printed-wrist-brace-wip-instructions.md

 ![](/uploads/2018/08/07-tada-its-fixed.png)

-Here&#8217;s my latest version.
+Here's my latest version.
 This is after bisecting it, and decimate and subdivide modifiers.
-It&#8217;s basically done, I just have to make it at least 4x thicker because this was too flexible once printed.
+It's basically done, I just have to make it at least 4x thicker because this was too flexible once printed.

 ![](/uploads/2018/08/final-ish.jpg)

 I also have a method for adding holes for velcro straps.
-It&#8217;s not strictly necessary but it&#8217;ll make the slots line up nicely.
+It's not strictly necessary but it'll make the slots line up nicely.

 Boolean Modifier
 <https://www.youtube.com/watch?v=pcUe-ab_jQs>